-Markers
+Gene Markers

-rs2236225 rs12325817
+MTHFD1 PEMT rs2236225 rs12325817

-Your Variants
+Risk Variant Your Variants

-GG CG
+Algorithm GG CG

-Your Risk

-Elevated only when choline intake is low
+only when choline intake is low

 Since you possess one or more of the risk variants you have a greater risk of choline deficiency if your choline intake is low.
 Therefore, it is important to meet the Adequate Intake (AI) level of 425 mg/day for women or 550 mg/day for men.
 Do not exceed the tolerable upper limit (UL) of 3.5 g/day.
-Foods rich in choline include meat, poultry, dairy products and eggs, as well as legumes, broccoli, brussels sprouts and quinoa.
+Foods rich in choline include legumes, broccoli, brussels sprouts and quinoa.
 In addition, ensuring your level of dietary folate recommendations are met also helps lower your risk of choline deficiency (refer to the Folate section for your specific recommendations).